-We describe the lessons learned while using the Adt tool to build a new compiler and to renovate an existing network intrusion detection system.
+We describe the lessons learned while using the Adt tool to build a new compiler and to renovate an existing NIDS.
 The main conclusion is that C code developed with Adt can even be faster than traditional C code, and the code is likely to contain fewer errors than C code developed without the Adt tool.

-The Adt tool is available online from http://eprints.eemcs.utwente.nl/17771.
+The Adt tool is available under a permissive free software licence from http://eprints.eemcs.utwente.nl/17771.
 We welcome all contributions, but especially implementations of the C++ STL container classes in the form of polymorphic built-in types.